-The residents of Mid Devon are generally healthier than the rest of the population in the UK.
+The residents of Mid Devon are generally healthier than the rest of the population.
 Life expectancy is higher than the national average both for men and women, and mortality rates for all major diseases are lower.
-However, there are pockets where life expectancy and mortality rates are considerably lower than would be expected.
-There is a growing proportion of over 75s who will put increasing demands on health and social care services, and a number of people with physical, sensory and learning disabilities whose needs and those of their carers, must be met.
+However there is a growing proportion of over 75s who will put increasing demands on health and social care services, and a number of people with physical, sensory and learning disabilities whose needs, and those of their carers, must be met.
+5.72% of the over 60s are estimated to suffer from dementia.